LiveLike/livelike-docs/reference/Role Based access control/role-based-access-control.md

 <br />

-### This API can be used to fetch list of all role assignments : [Get List of Role Assignments](https://docs.livelike.com/reference/list-role-assignments#/)﻿
+> 📘 This API can be used to fetch list of all role assignments: [Get List of Role Assignments](https://docs.livelike.com/reference/list-role-assignments#/)

 <br />